Mageshwaran18/Music_Popularity_Prediction/README.md

    - **Similarity Score** for each split:
      ```
      Score = (∑residuals)²/(n + λ)
+     Where n is the number of residuals
      ```
    - **Gain Calculation**:
      ```
      Gain = Left Score + Right Score - Parent Score
      ```
+     - Parent Score refers to the root Score
      - Tells how good a split is
      - Best Splits are selected based on maximum Gain
    - **Pruning** happens when: